bonitasoft/bonita-doc/md/install-a-bonita-bpm-cluster.md

 You can add a new node to a cluster without interrupting service on the existing nodes.

-1. Install another Tomcat the same way you just installed the first node.
-2. Configure the new node to access the same database.
+1. Copy the entire Tomcat / Wildfly directory to another machine.
-3. If Hazelcast Node discovery is configured with TCP, update the configuration in database using the [platform setup tool page](BonitaBPM_platform_setup.md).
+2. If Hazelcast Node discovery is configured with TCP, update the configuration in database using the [platform setup tool page](BonitaBPM_platform_setup.md).
-4. Start the Tomcat on the new node, running `./bonita-start.sh` script
+3. Start the Tomcat on the new node, running `./bonita-start.sh` script
-5. Update the load balancer configuration to include the new node.
+4. Update the load balancer configuration to include the new node.

 The log file will contain messages of the following form: